3rd Street Transit and Safety Project

 The SFMTA Board of Directors will make the final approval at the hearing.
 All comments will be heard by project staff and the SFMTA Board of Directors and will be entered into the public record.

-The sample intersection illustrated below shows proposed improvements to 3rd Street for transit and people walking.
-By shifting the transit lane away from the curb, the project can reduce bus delays and provide an additional right-turn lane to accommodate Bay Bridge traffic.
+The sample intersection illustrated below shows upcoming improvements to 3rd Street for transit and people walking.
+By shifting the transit lane away from the curb, the project will reduce bus delays and provide an additional right-turn lane to accommodate Bay Bridge traffic.
 Pedestrian improvements will improve safety for people walking.
-In order to accommodate these improvements, one through lane of traffic would be removed outside of rush hour, and some curbside parking would be converted to a traffic lane during rush hour.
-Some curbside parking would be removed to accommodate right turn lanes.
+In order to accommodate these improvements, one through lane of traffic will be removed outside of rush hour, and some curbside parking will be converted to a traffic lane during rush hour.
+Some curbside parking will also be removed to accommodate right turn lanes.

 Transit and Safety Needs

 Five of Muni’s busiest bus lines run on 3rd Street in the South of Market neighborhood, including the 45 Union/Stockton, 30 Stockton, 8 Bayshore, and the 8AX and 8BX Bayshore Express buses.
 During the busiest hours, 3rd Street is used by close to 40 Muni buses carrying thousands of passengers – one bus every 90 seconds.
 Cars and trucks head downtown and to the Bay Bridge and Highway 101, While 3rd Street does have a lane prioritized for transit, during rush hour it is blocked by vehicles waiting to turn right, delaying thousands of Muni passengers.